 An example: The Betashares Dividend Harvester (HVST)

-The Betashares Dividend Harvester (HVST) is an ETF that adopts a ‘dividend harvesting’ strategy.
-It invests in large ASX shares that are about to pay dividends.
+The Betashares Dividend Harvester (HVST) is an ETF that adopted a ‘dividend harvesting’ strategy.
+It invested in large ASX shares that are about to pay dividends.
 Before changing its underlying strategy in May 2022, it also sold futures contracts which is a form of hedging to reduce risk.

-Dividend harvesting strategies like HVST involve borrowing from future capital returns in order to increase dividends.
-There is no free lunch, just a different equation.
+Dividend harvesting strategies like HVST effectively shift returns from future capital growth into present income.
+There is no free lunch, only a different return profile.

 As you can see, dividend harvesting returns are made up by the capital you invested in the first place.